How Literature “Lives”: Each Reader Gives It New Life in Their Own Time and Place

 Reasoning Yourself To The Author’s Intent!

 The most prominent example is T.S.
-Eliot, who was the Modernist literary critic (and prominent anti-Semite!) in addition to poet and playwright.
+Eliot, who was the Modernist literary critic (and prominent anti-Semite, which we will discover later, is not unrelated) in addition to poet and playwright.
 Eliot’s essay “Hamlet and His Problems” perfectly exemplifies this mode of thought: According to Eliot, Hamlet fails as a work of art because Shakespeare never makes clear exactly what’s wrong with Hamlet!

 Hamlet is so elusive and confusing and slippery–so open to interpretation–because Shakespeare himself must have been confused.
 Obviously, based on the text, Shakespeare never really worked out what Hamlet’s problem is.
 So, Hamlet fails not because Hamlet can’t figure out what’s wrong with him–but that the author Shakespeare never explicitly tells us, the readers, what’s wrong with him.

-Obviously, Both Shakespeare and Sir Laurence Olivier Would Fail AP Lit Because They Didn’t Explicitly Articulate a Concise Thesis That Clearly States What Prince Hamlet’s Dominant Emotion Is.
+Obviously, Both Shakespeare and Sir Laurence Olivier Would Fail AP Lit Because They Didn’t Explicitly Articulate a Concise Thesis That Clearly States Prince Hamlet’s Dominant Emotion.

 Right there in the definition he tells us that literature should be a “formula,” the algebra-fication of values and humanity that are articulated by art.